MiffyLiye/XConsole/README.md

 * Test Framework: xUnit

 ## How to use
-See projects in test folder.
+See projects in example folder.

 ## Development tools
 * Visual Studio Code with C# extension (powered by OmniSharp)